greenlife-developer/greenlife/README.md

-# The Green Life web app
+# Official website of GNLIFE Tech Network

-run 'npm run dev':  to start the development server
+## run 'npm run dev':  to start the development server

-### Every contribution is highly welcome...
+## cd client to enter the client folder, then run: npm start, to overview out website

+### I will be happy to review your details corrections.